Student Employment > Hiring & Managing > Performance Appraisals

 The first six months of employment are considered an introduction to the position, allowing for time to train and evaluate student employees’ effective adjustment to work tasks, conduct, oral and documented procedures, attendance and job responsibilities.
 It is suggested and encouraged that managers conduct a performance appraisal prior to the completion of the six-month introductory period.
 When an evaluation is completed and expectations have been met, you may submit a pay raise or salary change request.

 If the performance appraisal is not completed prior to the end of the introductory period, the employee will be considered to be in good standing as of the introductory end date.
 Student employees are not subject to progressive discipline for poor job performances or policy violations during their introductory period (see Progressive Discipline Policy).
 All completed performance appraisals should be submitted to our office for review.
 Once reviewed by our team, all appraisals will be stored with Human Resources.

-Please Note: Should problems arise with your student employees, you must contact Sarah Carbone, associate director of the Office of Student Employment, for a consultation.
+Please Note: Should problems arise with your student employees, you must contact Sarah Carbone, senior associate director of the Office of Student Employment, for a consultation.

 After the completion of the six-month performance appraisal, appraisals are then suggested at least annually.
 Frequent feedback and pay raises provide incentive for students to remain in their position.
 A merit pay raise usually accompanies a positive performance appraisal.
 Typical hourly raises are between $.25 and $2.00 (see Compensation Chart).
 Completed yearly performance appraisals and Student Employment Action Forms (SEAFs) for pay raises should be submitted to our office for review.
 All materials will then be forwarded to and filed with Human Resources.